Creeper-boop/WarframeTools/README.md

 #### usage

-    python WarframeServerLauncher.py [Proton version]
+    python WarframeServerLauncher.py

 #### arguments

-The script accepts desired proton version as argument:

-> Experimental for Proton - Experimental
+> --proton [proton version]
+> - proton version being either "Experimental" or numerical "X.Y"
-> x.x for Proton x.x
+>
+> --multi [no. of instances]
+> - no. of instances being a positive number between 1 and the amount your machine can handle

-if no arguments are given Proton - Experimental will be used.
+if no arguments are given Proton - Experimental will be used and 1 instance will be run.